akashche/shell_helper/README.md

     41 42 43 44

+####process

-**process**: starts specified process in background printing its PID to and redirecting process output to the specified file
+Starts specified process in background printing its PID and redirecting process output to the specified file

 Process description JSON file `desc.json`: